adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

 ### Determining Status
 Due to activity providers and activities reporting to an LRS instead of an LMS, the determination of status might not be decided by an LMS.
 An LMS may still be used for the determination of a learner’s status, but it may also be determined by the activity provider or activities, reporting tools, or other client applications consuming the LRS data.

 The method of determining status is up to those developing the activities.
-For example, activites within a course may report individual status statements and a final piece of content could look at the collection of results and report an overall status for the course.
-Or a reporting tool customized with an organization’s accepted passing threshold could collect scores from a course and evaluate them based on the organization threshold.
+For example, activities within a course may report individual status statements and leverage a final piece of content to look at the collection of results and report an overall status for the course.
+Another example is a reporting tool customized with an organization’s accepted passing threshold collecting scores from a course and evaluating them based on the organization threshold.
 The results of that evaluation could be reported to the LRS as the success for the course.

 ### Resolving Conflicts
 Statements in an LRS are stored as a stream of information.
 It is possible to retrieve statements that conflict.
 It might be that a learner initially failed a test but later tried again and passed.
 In the LRS that result would likely appear as two separate, and conflicting, statements.
 Another issue that might arise is that the SCOs or lessons within a course may report one result while the course reports an overall status of another result.
 The following rules shall be followed to resolve such conflicts.

 #### Granularity
 It is possible to report status of a course in three different levels of granularity: course, SCO/lesson, objective.
-Since an LRS makes no assumptions about the statements it receives and has no rules about how to evaluate the statements contained within, it is recommended that all evaluation, rollup of results, and final course status be reported by the activity provider, the activity or a trusted evaluation tool.
+Since an LRS makes no assumptions about the statements it receives and has no rules about how to evaluate the statements contained within, it is recommended that all evaluation, rollup of results and final course status be reported by the activity provider, the activity or a trusted evaluation tool.

 For determining status based on granularity:
 - If a system consuming the statements finds a course status, it shall use that result.